;

 Top payment methods

-Mauritania, with its developing economy, has a banking and payment system that is still evolving.
-While traditional payment methods like cash remain dominant, electronic payments are becoming increasingly popular, especially in urban areas.
-The banking infrastructure is improving, and mobile payment systems are growing in response to the increased access to mobile phones and the internet.
-Despite the challenges posed by the country’s lower financial inclusion rates, efforts are being made to modernize the payment landscape.
-Mauritel’s M-Post and Chinguitel’s M-Pesa are two prominent mobile payment services in Mauritania, providing convenient financial solutions to a largely unbanked population.
+Mauritania, with its developing economy, has a banking and payment system that is gradually evolving.
+While cash payments remain dominant, digital and electronic payments are gaining popularity, especially in urban areas.
+The banking infrastructure is improving, and mobile payment systems are expanding due to increased access to mobile phones and the internet.
+Despite lower financial inclusion, efforts are underway to modernize the payment landscape.
+Mauritel’s M-Post and Chinguitel’s M-Pesa are leading mobile money services in Mauritania, offering convenient, secure financial solutions to a largely unbanked population.

 Wallet